roddunne/firestick-mandelbrot/README.md

 ### Description

-This is a Mandelbrot set visualization application, intended to be run on an Amazon Firestick 2.
+This is a Mandelbrot set visualization Android TV application, intended to be run on an Amazon Firestick 2.

 ### Motivation